Many times mothers wonder whether they can develop breast cancer while breastfeeding their babies. Although this occurs rarely, it can happen.

 So in case of any doubt, it is better to consult your health care professional who can guide you about the various diagnostic methods and treatment of a lump.

 Pregnancy and lactation is a period when a woman’s body undergoes several changes due to the variation in hormonal levels.
 Due to the effect of these hormones the breasts also undergo various changes.
-This includes hyperplasia of the breast tissue for preparation of breast milk secretion.
+This includes hyperplasia of the breast tissue for the preparation of breast milk secretion.

 Read more about Breast Milk Production and Regulation